Hypaethral/javascript-projects/environment-setup/environment-setup.md

 VSCode specifically is directory-based like sublime rather than project-based like intelliJ, so this may be as simple as creating a folder someplace with the name of your project in mind.
 Open your empty project or folder with your preferred IDE.

 ##### Generate a package file
-Most javascript projects could be registered in the package registry just like their dependencies.
-It's a standard for tracking .
-Complying with this standard is super simple, as one command `npm init` is all we need.
+Most javascript projects could be registered in the package registry just like their dependencies are -- it's a standard for keeping track of dependencies and storing project metadata.
+Complying with this standard is super simple, as one command (`npm init` or `yarn init`) is all we need.

+To do this in VSCode, open the `View -> Integrated Terminal` or use the keyboard shortcut (`Alt + F12` by default).
+If you're not using VSCode and don't have an IDE with an integrated shell, just open your preferred command line tool on the side.

+After running `yarn init`, you'll answer a few prompts to create your example project (press enter a bunch of times if the defaults look good).
+The resulting file is where dependencies will be stored in the future when you use commands like `yarn add <package-name> --save`.
+The `--save` portion is something I learned when using NPM, but it doesn't appear to be necessary with yarn.
+Yay!!
+It used to be required in order to adds the library information to your list of dependencies in `package.json`, which could be a real headache if you ever forgot.

+*If you Windows users are frustrated that VSCode is using 32-bit cmd.exe, search your settings for `terminal.integrated` to find relevant settings.*

+##### Adding a dependency
+Since our transpilation process is going to depend on webpack, let's add it as a dependency!

+`yarn add webpack`

+This command seems to create two things: a node_modules folder, for housing your project's libraries, and a yarn.lock file, mentioned earlier as a means of locking down version dependencies and being awesome.

+However, remember the analogy of package managers and atoms of grocery items?
+Do yourself a quick peek into the node_modules folder, I'll wait.

+...Yeah.
+Dependencies are *insane*.
+Praise package management, because screw that.
+And ensuring that the packages you use are kept track of in a package.json file ensures that package managers know how to help you.
+Don't forget it!

+##### Configuring Webpack

 ## Typescript